After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 The Dashboard section is automatically refreshed every 60 seconds.

-The head section displays indicators about Community Membership status and application runtime:
+The head section of the Dashboard displays indicators about Community Membership status and application runtime:

 Community member: The name of the community member organization (empty when no Member Card was imported).